jwoody02/SwiftFlow/README.md

 ![SwiftFlow Logo](documentation/swiftflowLogo.png)

-SwiftFlow is an advanced task management system for Swift, designed to handle concurrent tasks with dynamic performance adjustment efficiently.
-It uses an adaptive algorithm to optimize task execution based on system load and task performance, ensuring smooth and efficient task handling.
+SwiftFlow is a cutting-edge task management system for Swift, adept at handling concurrent tasks with dynamic performance tuning.
+It employs an adaptive algorithm to optimize task execution based on individualized system load parameters and performance metrics, ensuring efficient and responsive task management.

 ## Key Features